Skip to content

 The numbers below include tickets for this event already in your cart.
 Clicking "Get Tickets" will allow you to edit any existing attendee information as well as change ticket quantities.

-Tickets are not available as this event has passed.
+Tickets are not yet available

 Gun violence affects us all, and it is imperative that we come together to gain a comprehensive understanding of this issue.
 The Community Briefing, lead by the Hope & Heal Fund, will unravel common misconceptions about gun violence and the most effective ways our communities can respond to this pressing challenge.